auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

 ---
+title: Track Signups, Enrich User Profiles, and Generate New Leads
-description: How to track sign-ups, enrich user profiles and generate new leads.
+description: How to track your signups, enrich your user profiles with the information you've gathered, and generate new leads.
 topics:
   - monitoring
   - marketing